Interested in learning how to sell life insurance successfully?

 However, it’s not all rainbows and sunshine!

-There are DEFINITE drawbacks to a career in life insurance sales.
+There are DEFINITE drawbacks to a career in learning how to sell life insurance.

 In this section, I’ll detail my thoughts on the drawbacks of a career selling life insurance.